 To register for the Workshop and/or the SPEAK test, your department chair will send us a list of names of those they are considering for the GTA positions.
 Once we receive the list, we will contact you via email and ask you to register for the Workshop.

-The GTA Workshop is usually held the week before the Spring and Fall semesters start.
+The GTA Workshop is always held the week before the Spring and Fall semesters start.
 You must attend every session of the Workshop or you will be dropped.